Emotional Abuse Checklist: 10 Red Flags

 Being humiliated is one of the signs on the emotional abuse checklist, where you get constantly put down so you cannot stand up for yourself.
 When someone is humiliated, it is often done in front of others, especially when the abuser tries to let everyone know about the victim’s actions.

 To understand more about the process, patterns, and signs of emotional abuse, check out this study by Bhanu Srivastav.
-This insightful piece exposes the forms and signs of emotional abuse that will help you overcome them.
+This insightful piece exposes the forms and signs of emotional abuse and will help you overcome them.

 2. Deliberate neglect